Tributes to lifeboat stalwart and 'singing bowman' who entertained Royal Variety crowds

 In 1969 when the RNLI pulled the plug on the station he was among a handful who fundraised and put in the hours to keep it going as a volunteer rescue service - which is celebrating its milestone 50 year anniversary.

-He hailed Mr Griffin's contribution, always delivered with good humour and a sense of fun.
+He hailed Mr Griffen's contribution, always delivered with good humour and a sense of fun.

 You may also want to watch: